sabainter/SSVS/README.md

 <!-- badges: end -->

-The goal of SSVSforPsych is to …
+The goal of SSVSforPsych is to provide functions for performing stochastic search variable selection (SSVS) for binary and continuous outcomes and visualizing the results.
+SSVS is a Bayesian variable selection method used to estimate the probability that individual predictors should be included in a regression model.
+Using MCMC estimation, the method samples thousands of regression models in order to characterize the model uncertainty regarding both the predictor set and the regression parameters.

 ## Installation